Rubus chamaemorus L.

 Basis for Listing

-Rubus chamaemorus is an arctic and boreal species that is typical of circumpolar bog habitats in North America, Europe, and Asia.
-The southern limit of its range in North America is ill defined and is represented by local and discontinuous populations in northern New England and disjunctive sites at Montauk Point, Long Island, and northeastern Minnesota.
-This species was unknown in Minnesota until 1954 when it was discovered near a research facility on Basswood Lake in the Superior National Forest in Lake County.
-Since that time, only a very few colonies have been located despite targeted surveys.
-It is possible that currently unknown populations may yet be discovered.
+Rubus chamaemorus (cloudberry) is an arctic and boreal species that is typical of circumpolar bog habitats in North America, Europe, and Asia.
+The southern limit of its range in North America is ill defined and is represented by local and discontinuous populations in northern New England and northeastern Minnesota.
+This species was unknown in Minnesota until 1954 when it was discovered near a research facility on Basswood Lake in the Superior National Forest in Lake County (Border Lakes Subsection).
+Since that time, only a very few additional colonies have been located (Northern Superior Uplands Section) despite targeted surveys.
 Rubus chamaemorus was listed as a threatened species in Minnesota in 1984.

 Although Rubus can be a very confusing genus, R. chamaemorus is quite distinctive and can be readily identified in the field.
 The plant notably lacks prickles or bristles and reaches a height of only 10-30 cm (4-12 in.).
-The slender stems are herbaceous, not woody, and arise from a creeping, subterranean network of rhizomes.
-There are 1-3 leaves per stem, which are suborbicular in outline and simple, with approximately 5 lobes and finely toothed margins.
-The leaves can be confused with those of Ribes triste (swamp red currant) and possibly R. glandulosum (skunk currant), but the lobes are more rounded.
-The white flowers are unisexual, solitary and terminal, developing into yellowish, deep amber or reddish fruits.
+The slender stems are herbaceous, not woody, and arise from a subterranean network of rhizomes.
+There are 1-3 leaves per stem, which are suborbicular in outline with approximately 5 lobes and finely toothed margins.
+The leaves can be confused with those of Ribes triste (swamp red currant) and possibly R. glandulosum (skunk currant), but the lobes of R. chamaemorus are more rounded.
+The white flowers are unisexual, solitary, and terminal, developing into yellowish, deep amber, or reddish fruits (Smith 2008).

-In Minnesota, R. chamaemorus has been found in sphagnum bogs dominated by Picea mariana (black spruce) or mixed forests of P. mariana, Alnus incana ssp. rugosa (speckled alder), Betula pumila (bog birch), and sometimes Thuja occidentalis (northern white cedar).
-It is often found on deep sphagnum hummocks associated with Calamagrostis canadensis (bluejoint), Carex trisperma (three-seeded bog sedge), Gaultheria hispidula (creeping snowberry), Rhododendron groenlandica (Labrador tea), and Smilacina trifolia (three-leaved false Solomon's seal).
+In Minnesota, R. chamaemorus has been found in sphagnum bogs dominated by Picea mariana (black spruce) or mixed swamp forests of P. mariana, Alnus incana ssp. rugosa (speckled alder), Betula pumila (bog birch), and sometimes Thuja occidentalis (northern white cedar).
+It seems to prefer partial shade in thinly forested habitats or full sunlight in forest openings.
+In more northern parts of its range, it is known to occur in open, non-forested habitats, but in Minnesota it has never been found far from trees, though the trees may be widely spaced and stunted in size.

 Biology / Life History